 We also are the only firm to feature the co-authors of the book on North Carolina Criminal Procedure published by LexisNexis.
 As a result, we are authorities in these specialized areas of law and can develop defense strategies in any of the following areas aimed at securing dismissals, reducing the potential consequences, and gaining vindication at trial.

 Know and Assert Your Rights at Every Stage

 Criminal cases begin with an allegation that you committed some sort of offense

 or witnesses observing you allegedly committing a crime.

 From there, law enforcement and prosecutors become involved, and the Charlotte criminal justice process begins.
 This system has several stages, each with its own burden or standard of evidence.
 Depending on the jurisdiction and the nature of the crime, these phases may include:

 - The filing of charges and your first appearance

 - Verdict and sentencing

-When people are confronted with the harsh reality of the North Carolina criminal process, they may believe that they can handle matters on their own.
+When people are confronted with the harsh reality of the Charlotte criminal process, they may believe that they can handle matters on their own.
 You might think that the officers and prosecutors are looking out for you, or that the situation can be quickly resolved if you are just given a chance to explain.
 However, this is typically not the case.
 Prosecutors and law enforcement agents are highly-trained in securing convictions and know how to frame questions to get you to say too much or pressure you into accepting an agreement that does not consider your long-term interests.